-- the calculation of the impairment of the portfolio of loans and financial investments; - the measurement of the fair value of the financial investments and investment properties; - the assessment of the impairment of the goodwill; - determination of the lease contracts with renewal and termination options; - estimating the increase in borrowing rates for lease agreements; - the liabilities for insurance contracts; - the measurement of the fair value of derivative financial instruments; - the estimated useful life of intangible assets, property, furniture and equipment, and - the estimation of assets and liabilities for deferred income tax.
+- the calculation of the impairment of the portfolio of loans and financial investments; - the measurement of the fair value of the financial investments and investment properties; - the assessment of the impairment of the goodwill; - determination of terms and estimation of the applicable interest rate for lease agreements; - the liabilities for insurance contracts; - the measurement of the fair value of derivative financial instruments; - the estimated useful life of intangible assets, property, furniture and equipment; - the estimation of assets and liabilities for deferred income tax; and - the estimation of provisions for litigation.

-We believe that the judgments, estimates and assumptions we have made are appropriate under the circumstances and that our audited annual consolidated financial statements fairly present, in all material respects, the financial positions of IFS as of December 31, 2020 and 2019 and the results of our operations and cash flows for the years ended December 31, 2020, 2019 and 2018 in accordance with IFRS.
+We believe that the judgments, estimates and assumptions we have made are appropriate under the circumstances and that our audited annual consolidated financial statements fairly present, in all material respects, the financial positions of IFS as of December 31, 2021 and 2020 and the results of our operations and cash flows for the years ended December 31, 2021, 2020 and 2019 in accordance with IFRS.